And don’t despair trying.

 She won’t feel bad, like when she buys a handbag from big clothing brands, which she knows has been made by people in very poor countries and that in most cases are exploited.

-That bag is not going to make her feel better but your local handmade one will.
+That bag is not going to make her feel better about herself but your local handmade one will.

 This is what you have to convey on your website and in the texts of your posts on social media.